Tao Lin: Taipei (2013)

-On February 23, 2013, Publishers Weekly awarded Taipei a starred review, predicting it would be Lin's "breakout" book and calling it "a novel about disaffection that's oddly affecting" and "a book without an ounce of self-pity, melodrama, or posturing."
+On February 23, 2013, Publishers Weekly awarded Taipei a starred review, predicting it would be Lin's "breakout" book and calling it "a novel about disaffection that's oddly affecting" and "a book without an ounce of self-pity, melodrama, or posturing".
 The same month, Bret Easton Ellis tweeted, "With Taipei Tao Lin becomes the most interesting prose stylist of his generation, which doesn't mean that Taipei isn't a boring novel".
-(Lin and his publishers omitted the negative portion of Ellis's tweet in a blurb quotation they printed on Taipeis cover.)
+(Lin and his publishers omitted the words after "generation" in a blurb they printed on Taipeis cover.)

 Taipei was published by Vintage on June 4, 2013, to mostly positive reviews.
-Novelist Benjamin Lytal, writing in the New York Observer, called it Lin's "modernist masterpiece", adding, "[W]e should stop calling Tao Lin the voice of his generation.
+In the New York Observer, novelist Benjamin Lytal called it Lin's "modernist masterpiece", adding, "we should stop calling Tao Lin the voice of his generation.
 Taipei, his new novel, has less to do with his generation than with the literary tradition of Knut Hamsun, Ernest Hemingway, and Robert Musil."
 According to Slate, "Taipei casts a surprisingly introspective eye on the spare, 21st-century landscape Lin has such a knack for depicting".

 New York Times critic Dwight Garner wrote, "I loathe reviews in which a critic claims to have love-hate feelings about a work of art.
 It's a way of having no opinion at all.
 But I love and hate Taipei".

 On June 18, critic Emily Witt wrote in The Daily Beast: